josegonzalez/josediazgonzalez.com/_posts/2016-12-22-handling-photo-orders.markdown

 ---
-  title:       "Handling Photo Orders"
+category: cakephp
+comments: true
 date: 2016-12-22 08:53
-  description: "Part 22 of a series of posts that will help you build out a personal CMS"
+description: Part 22 of a series of posts that will help you build out a personal CMS
-  category:    cakephp
+disable_advertisement: true
+layout: post
+og_image: /images/2016/12/22/dashboard-bulk.png
+published: true
+series: CakeAdvent-2016
+sharing: true
 tags:
 - crud-view
 - cakeadvent-2016
 - cakephp
-  comments:    true
-  sharing:     true
-  published:   true
-  layout:      post
-  disable_advertisement: true
-  series:      CakeAdvent-2016
-  og_image:    /images/2016/12/22/dashboard-bulk.png
+title: Handling Photo Orders
 ---

 A friend of mine asked for a custom website, so here I am, writing a custom cms.
 I know, there are plenty of systems out there that would handle his needs, but it's also a good excuse to play around with CakePHP 3, so here we are.